jboss-developer/jboss-eap-quickstarts/spring-greeter/README.md

 4. This will deploy target/spring-greeter.war to the running instance of the server.

-If you don't have maven configured you can manually copy target/spring-greeter.war to EAP7_HOME/standalone/deployments.
+If you do not have maven configured you can manually copy target/spring-greeter.war to EAP7_HOME/standalone/deployments.

 Access the application
 ----------------------